Food aid | Sustainable Development Strategy X5 Group

 Discounts for pensioners

 At Pyaterochka, senior citizens can get a 10% discount during the first half of the day.
 Perekrestok stores offer a 10% discount from 9:00 am to 1:00 pm on weekdays.
-In 2021, senior citizens saved some RUB 13.37 bn by taking advantage of the discount on 463 million purchases, or 1.2 million purchases per day.
+In 2024, senior citizens saved some RUB 22.89 bn.

 Next programChild care